uaraven/mk54/docs/goto.md

    `mk54` code generator does not support such jumps as there is no byte code generated for operations at addresses `04` and `06`. `GOTO 04`
+ - MK calculators allow jumps to anywhere in address space, for example following program is valid and will be executed

+      00. GOTO
+      01. 90

+   It will jump to address 90, and execute operations there, which would be `00`, so it will run appending zeroes to register X.

+   `mk54` code generator does not generate byte code for operations which are not present in the Mk program, so it is unable to generate jumps beyond last operation.
+Such jumps will generate exception during code generation.